lysenkovictor/spring/Readme.md

 * provide statistic information about amount and total cost of items stored and withdrawn for the last day/month
-* provide statistic information about active product owners: list of top 5 product owners according to the total cost of items currently stored at warehouse, sorted by total price, starting with the biggest one
+* provide statistic information about active product owners: list of top 5 product owners according to the total cost of items currently stored at warehouse, sorted by total price, starting with the biggest one.

 - Required data information

 Item:
 * title
 * category (any item could have several categories) • count